linosorice/graphics-particle-system/README.md

 * Attractor [Youtube](https://www.youtube.com/watch?v=V8AAOULL-Lw)
 * Fireworks Video will be available soon

-To switch the type of particol system you have to go to particle_system.h and change the line 15.
+To switch the type of particol system you have to change [here](https://github.com/linosorice/graphics-particle-system/blob/master/particle_system.h#L15)